Counter-Strike: Source

-Counter-Strike: Source was the first publicly released game by Valve to run on the Source engine.
+Counter-Strike: Source was the first game publicly released by Valve to run on the Source engine.
 Counter-Strike: Source was initially released as a beta to members of the Valve Cyber Café Program on August 11, 2004.
-On August 18, 2004, the beta was released to owners of Counter-Strike: Condition Zero and those who had received a Half-Life 2 voucher bundled with some ATI Radeon video cards.
+On August 18, 2004, the beta was released to owners of Counter-Strike: Condition Zero and to those who had bought ATI Radeon video cards bundled with a Half-Life 2 voucher.
 While the original release only included a version for Microsoft Windows, the game eventually received a port to OS X on June 23, 2010, with a Linux port afterwards in 2013.

 Global Offensive

 Counter-Strike: Global Offensive was the fourth release in the main, Valve-developed Counter-Strike series in 2012.
 Much like Counter-Strike: Source the game runs on the Source engine.
-It is available on Microsoft Windows, OSX, and Linux, as well as the Xbox 360 and PlayStation 3 consoles, and is backwards compatible on the Xbox One console.
+It was available for Microsoft Windows, OS X, and Linux, as well as the Xbox 360 and PlayStation 3 consoles, and is backwards compatible on the Xbox One console.

+Counter-Strike 2

+On March 22, 2023, Valve announced Counter-Strike 2, which utilizes the Source 2 game engine.
+It was originally announced as a free upgrade to Global Offensive with a summer 2023 release date.
+On September 1, 2023, it was released as a limited beta, and the game replaced Global Offensive on September 27.

 Spin-offs

 Neo

-A Japanese arcade adaptation of Counter-Strike, the original Half-Life multiplayer modification.
-It is published by Namco and runs on a Linux system.
-The game involves anime-designed characters in a futuristic designed version of Counter-Strike.
-A selection of single-player missions, mini-games, and seasonal events were added to prolong the game's interest with players.
+Counter-Strike Neo (stylized NEO) is a Japanese arcade adaptation of Counter-Strike published by Namco for Linux-based machines.
+The game is set in a futuristic version of Counter-Strike, with characters featuring anime-like designs.
+A selection of single-player missions, mini-games, and seasonal events were added to prolong the players' interest on the game.